ault's picture

 Associate Professor

-Expertise: earthquake geology, fault rock thermochronometry, noble gas systematics
+Expertise: earthquake geology, fault rock thermochronometry

 About Me Publications